rcadecaro/thorio/README.md

 # thor.io ( working title )
 thor.io ( working title )  - a tiny experimental realtime framework for nodeJS.
 Influenced by XSockets.NET.
 The purpose of the project is to experiment with the concepts of the brilliant XSockets.NET framework in general in a node.js environment.
-I strongly recommend all to have a closer look at XSockets.NET on ( [http://xsockets.net)](http://xsockets.net)
+I strongly recommend you all to have a closer look at XSockets.NET on ([http://xsockets.net)](http://xsockets.net).

 ##Introduction